HIV Life Cycle

 Classes of Antiretroviral Medications

 Multiple potential points of intervention exist in the multi-step HIV life cycle (Figure 2).
-As of November 8, 2015, the United States FDA had approved 35 antiretroviral medications (Figure 3), including 12 fixed-drug combinations (Figure 4) for use in HIV-infected individuals.
-Among the 12 fixed-drug combinations, 5 of these are single tablet regimens.
+As of March 21, 2017, the United States FDA had approved 39 antiretroviral medications, including 14 fixed-drug combinations for use in HIV-infected individuals.
+Among the 14 fixed-drug combinations, 6 of these are single tablet regimens.
 The antiretroviral medications in clinical use can be categorized into one of five classes: (1) entry inhibitors, (2) nucleoside and nucleotide reverse transcriptase inhibitors (NRTIs and NtRTIs), (3) non-nucleoside reverse transcriptase inhibitors (NNRTIs), (4) protease inhibitors (PIs), and (5) integrase strand transfer inhibitors (INSTIs).
 In addition, two medications, ritonavir (Norvir) and cobicistat (Tybost) are used as pharmacologic boosters as a component of some antiretroviral regimens.

 Entry Inhibitors (EIs)